What Is a Medical Home?

 A medical home is not a building, house, or hospital, but rather an approach to providing comprehensive primary care.
 A medical home is defined as primary care that is accessible, continuous, comprehensive, family centered, coordinated, compassionate, and culturally effective.

-In a medical home, a pediatric clinician* works in partnership with the family/patient to assure that all of the medical and non-medical needs of the patient are met.
+In a medical home, a pediatric clinician* works in partnership with the patient and the family to assure that all of the medical and non-medical needs of the patient are met.
 Through this partnership, the pediatric clinician can help the family/patient access and coordinate specialty care, educational services, out-of-home care, family support, and other public and private community services that are important to the overall health of the child/youth and family. – National Center for Medical Home Implementation, American Academy of Pediatrics.

 *For example, pediatrician, family physician, nurse practitioner, physician’s assistant